besttlookk/Javascript-Theory/0_Notes/Default Functions/Object/04_Object.defineProperty.md

 > > **Modifying a property**

-- When the property already exists, Object.defineProperty() attempts to modify the property according to the values in the descriptor and the object's current configuration.
+- When the **property already exists**, Object.defineProperty() attempts to modify the property according to the values in the descriptor and the object's current configuration.
-- If the old descriptor had its configurable attribute set to false the property is said to be “non-configurable”.
-It is not possible to change any attribute of a non-configurable accessor property.
+- If the old descriptor had its **configurable attribute set to false** the property is said to be “non-configurable”.
+It is **not possible to change any attribute** of a non-configurable accessor property.
-- For data properties which are configurable, it is possible to modify the value if the property is writable, and it is possible to change the writable attribute from true to false.
+- For **data properties which are configurable,** it is **possible to modify the value if the property is writable,** and it is possible to change the writable attribute from true to false.
 - It is not possible to switch between data and accessor property types when the property is non-configurable
 - A TypeError is thrown when attempts are made to change non-configurable property attributes (except value and writable, if permitted) unless the current and new values are the same.